General Info (Oakville Hornets)

 How do I register?

 Online registration for returning players is now open.
-Registration for new players start June 15th.
+REGISTRATION FOR NEW PLAYERS STARTS JUNE 15TH.

 - Registration Link